 - a.
 Activities: Develop a framework to provide clear and supportive pathways for achieving goals - b.
-Timeline: 1 year; June 2025 - c.
+Timeline:1 year; June 2025 - c.
 Evaluation: The division is supportive of streaming a student's journey through college

-New: Build a model of guaranteed sections that are available at both campuses through our technology-- offering real time instructional and offerings of resources to gain the momentum for our vision 2030 Cal-GETC pattern.
+New: Build a model of guaranteed sections available at both campuses through our technology, offering real-time instructional and resource offerings to gain momentum for our 2030 Cal-GETC pattern vision.